DUI Traffic Stop FAQs

 When it comes to a DUI stop, things often start innocently enough—a small traffic infraction, like missing a stop sign or having a taillight out.
 But if the officer suspects alcohol consumption based on your behavior or the smell on your breath, things can quickly escalate.
 Right there, on the side of the road, they’ll ask you to perform one or more field sobriety tests.

 To administer these tests, the officer must have observed at least two signs of intoxication.
 They’ve been trained to spot indicators of drinking and driving, although it’s important to remember that some of these signs can also have innocent explanations.
 Here are a few of the common ones:

 - Difficulty understanding the officer’s questions

-- Argumentative, cheerful, combative, or displaying other inappropriate attitudes
+- Argumentative, combative, excessively cheerful, or displaying other inappropriate attitudes

 - Flushed face